Francis Spellman: Cardinal

-Pius XII created Spellman as cardinal-priest of Santi Giovanni e Paolo Church in Rome during the consistory of February 18, 1946.
+Pius XII created Spellman Cardinal-Priest of Santi Giovanni e Paolo Church in Rome during the consistory of February 18, 1946.
 According to the historian William V. Shannon, Spellman was "deeply reactionary in his theology and secular politics."

 In 1949, when gravediggers at Calvary Cemetery in Queens went on strike for a pay raise, Spellman accused them of being Communists and recruited seminarians of the Archdiocese from St. Joseph's Seminary as strikebreakers.
 He described the actions of the gravediggers, who belonged to the Food, Tobacco, Agricultural, and Allied Workers Union of America, as "an unjustified and immoral strike against the innocent dead and their bereaved families, against their religion and human decency."
 The strike was supported by the Catholic activist Dorothy Day and the author Ernest Hemingway, who wrote a scathing letter about it to Spellman.

 Spellman was instrumental in persuading President Eisenhower to nominate William J. Brennan Jr. to the Supreme Court in 1956, but later regretted it.
 Justice William O. Douglas once said, "I came to know several Americans who I felt had greatly dishonored our American ideal.
 One was Cardinal Spellman."
 Spellman participated in the 1958 papal conclave in Rome that elected Pope John XXIII.
 He was allegedly dismissive of John XXIII, reportedly saying, "He's no Pope.
 He should be selling bananas."
 In 1959, Spellman served as papal delegate to the Eucharistic Congress in Guatemala; during his journey, he stopped in Nicaragua and, contrary to the Pope's orders, publicly appeared with future dictator Anastasio Somoza Debayle.

-According to the Catholic journalist Raymond Arroyo's foreword to a 2008 edition of Fulton Sheen's autobiography, Treasure in Clay: The Autobiography of Fulton J. Sheen, "It is widely believed that Cardinal Spellman drove Sheen off the air."
-Besides being pressured to leave television, Sheen also "found himself unwelcome in the churches of New York City.
-Spellman canceled Sheen's annual Good Friday sermons at St. Patrick's Cathedral and discouraged clergy from befriending the Bishop."